-If you get sick (such as a fever, cold, sore throat, or the flu) before your procedure, call a nurse in Interventional Radiology at 212-639-2236.
-A nurse is available Monday through Friday from 9:00 am to 5:00 pm.
+If you get sick (such as have a fever, cold, sore throat, or the flu) before your procedure, call your doctor in Interventional Radiology.
+You can reach them Monday through Friday from 9:00 am to 5:00 pm.
 After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the Interventional Radiology fellow on call.

 Note the time of your appointment

-The staff member will tell you what time you should arrive at the hospital for your procedure.
-They will also tell you where to go for your procedure.
-If you don’t get a call by noon the business day before your procedure, please call 646-677-7001.
+The staff member will tell you what time to arrive at the hospital for your procedure.
+They’ll also remind you where to go.

 Back to top